-At, Calhoun, Meredith, & Sims, we have, for years, serving our clients and ensured that we always put their interests before anything else in their personal injury claims.
+At, Calhoun Meredith, we have, for years, served our clients and ensured that we always put their interests before anything else in their personal injury claims.
 Ours is a reputable personal injury law firm, and we understand the financial burden associated with such events.

 Thus, we will not pressure you into paying before you’ve won a settlement: that’s right – no upfront fees or advances.